S3-working-group/s3-practical-guide/slides.md

 ![right,fit](img/tension-driver-domain/nested-domains.png)

 * accountability applies to all agreements, including the organization itself, circles, and roles
-* everyone's primary accountability is for effective collaboration in response to drivers
+* everyone's primary accountability is for effective collaboration in response to organizational drivers
 * circles are accountable their work, for their body of agreements and for their own development
-* everyone in an organization is accountable for acting in accordance with organizational values and principles
+* everyone in an organization is accountable for aligning action with organizational values and principles

 ---

 ![inline,fit](img/general/s3-pattern-groups.png)